GulsahDuzgun/Javascript/15 - Asynchronous/README.md

 > - _Callbacks of promises have a special queue for themselves, which is the so called microtasks queue.
 Microtasks queue has a priority over the callback queue.
 Microtasks queue is named after promis's microtasks. ,_
 > - _async-await in Javascript_
 > - _error handling with try...catch in Javascript ,_
+> - _Promise.all() is called combinator function because it allows us to combine multiple promises.
+Promise.all() is a helper, static method.
+It takes in an array of promises and it will return a new promise.
+It receives an array and returns an array.
+If one of the promises reject and them the whole Promise.all() rejects. ,_
 >
 > #